-16.Monitoring Arrangement
+17. Monitoring Arrangement

-This policy will be reviewed annually by the DSL.
+This policy will be reviewed annually by the Trust and then at school level by the Lead DSL and Headteacher.
 At every review, it will be approved by the full governing board and/or board of Trustees.

-17.Links with Other Policies
+18. Links with Other Policies